tldr-pages/tldr/pages/common/gprof.md

 # gprof

-> Performance analysis tool for many programming languages
+> Performance analysis tool for many programming languages.
 > It profiles the function executions of a program

 - Compile binary with gprof information and run it to get {{gmon.out}}: